Adult, episodic events 3-4 times per year, possibly representing epileptic seizures

 4. The wave is not remarkable in respect of its amplitude when compared to the background rhythms

 Hence, this is no more than an isolated wicket spike.
-Such waves are repeatedly over-interpreted in many recordings and accompanying reports sent to me for review.
+Such waves are repeatedly overinterpreted in many recordings and accompanying reports I receive for review.
+Wicket spikes are benign temporal sharp transients that mimic epileptiform discharges, but lack a slow after-wave and do not disrupt the background.

 This patient's EEG is normal.